root-project/root/README/ReleaseNotes/v622/index.md

 Regarding `TPython`, its library is built only for the highest Python version that PyROOT is built with.
 Therefore, in a Python3-Python2 ROOT build, the Python code executed with `TPython` must be Python3-compliant.

+## HEAD of the v6-22-00-patches branch

+These changes will be part of a future 6.22/02.

+* None so far.